henrylock/Credit-Card-Customer-Segmentation-via-Unsupervised-Learning/README.md

 The dataset used in this project is the [Credit Card Customer Data](https://www.kaggle.com/datasets/fhabibimoghaddam/customer-credit-card-data) sourced from **Kaggle** .
 It contains **18 features** tracking the financial behavior of **8,950 cardholders**, such as balance, purchase frequency, and credit limits.

+> **Note on Data Access**: The original dataset is not included in this repository.
+Please obtain the dataset from the original Kaggle source and place it in your project directory before running the notebook.

-Key Findings from Exploratory Data Analysis: Most financial features (e.g., Purchases, Cash Advance) show extreme right-skewness, indicating a small number of high-value customers.
+EDA: Most financial features (e.g., Purchases, Cash Advance) show extreme right-skewness, indicating a small number of high-value customers.

 The correlation heatmap shows the relationships between key customer attributes.